dtbooy/T2A2-API-Webserver-Project/README.md

     book = db.relationship("Book", back_populates="isbns")
 ```
 ## Author Model
-The Author model contains data on authors (first_names, and surnames).
+The Author model represents the authors table which contains data on authors (first_names, and surnames).
+It has a one to many bidirectional relationship with the BookAuthor Model.
+The BookAuthor model is a Junction table representing the many to many relationship between Authors and books.
+The Author BookAuthor SQLAlchemy relationship has is set to cascade delete associated records in the BookAuthor model on delete of an Author record.

 NOTE: In this structure, if an author is deleted, book records can be left without an author record.
 This doesn't break any of the current functionality of the application, it will need to be understood from a database management / maintenance perspective when data handling policies and procedures are developed to ensure data integrity.
 ```py